jacebrowning/datafiles/docs/types/custom.md

 datetime.datetime(2019, 1, 30, 23, 17, 45)
 ```

-# Converter Registration
+## Converter Registration

-If you'd rather not have to modify your own classes (or don't have control over the source of a class), you can also register a custom converter for any class:
+Finally, if you'd rather not have to modify your own classes (or don't have control over the source of a class), you can also register a custom converter for any class:

 ```
 #!python hl_lines="9 14"